 Judging will occur at all Kingdom events.
 These events determine the beginning and end of “competition seasons” (see below).

 Competitions must be supervised by the local A&S officer, or the Kingdom Minister for Arts & Sciences, or a person deputised by the Kingdom Minister.
 Results for the competitions must be uploaded to the central results reporting form by the person supervising the competition.
+Photographs of the entries should also be provided to the KMoAS for their records.

 The Categories

-• Beginner: someone with 0-3 years of experience of the skill they are demonstrating
+• Beginner: someone with 0-2 years of experience of the skill they are demonstrating

 • Intermediate: someone with 3-5 years of experience of the skill they are demonstrating